 A giant roaring falls is a five-senses experience, while gentle cascades down a mountain stream will lull you to a tranquil rest.

-Here are nine kid-friendly hikes in Western Washington that never disappoint.
+Read on for nine kid-friendly hikes to waterfalls in Western Washington that never disappoint.

-Safety tips: Waterfalls are beautiful but can be dangerous, especially in spring conditions where there has been lots of rain.
+Safety tips: Waterfalls are beautiful but can be dangerous, especially in spring conditions when there has been lots of rain.